If you need the Child Theme for Akurai or Sikika, you can find the download links at the bottom of this page.

 WordPress gives as an option to create child themes - sort of sub themes - which inherit styles and functionalities from parent theme, all of parent theme functions are accessible within a child theme.
 Using child themes allows us to make modifications to any aspect of the parent theme, keep them separate and organized, and this, in its turn, lets us upgrade the parent theme without affecting our custom modifications.

-Child theme files are stored in a separate directory in the themes directory.
-For example, if we're creating a child theme for Akurai theme, the in our themes directory we'd need to create a new directory called akurai-child.
+directory.
+For example, if we're creating a child theme for Akurai theme, the in our themes

 themes/